***½/**** Image A- Sound B+ Extras B+

 Rambo III arrived a mere three years later, but the zeitgeist had moved on to such an extent that it seemed more like 103 at the time.
 That's the bitter irony of these Rambo movies: the first two helped shatter the stigma against Vietnam veterans, resulting in a bumper crop of sympathetic war pictures (Platoon, Full Metal Jacket, Hamburger Hill, and on and on) and TV shows ("Tour of Duty", "China Beach") that doomed a comparatively corny franchise to obsolescence.
 (The character was welcomed back in the superhero era.)
 Stallone would face off that summer against Paul Hogan and Warwick Davis, and lose.
 In America, anyway.
 The most expensive film ever made up to that point, Rambo III hails from that period where the Italian Stallion had entered into a pissing contest with Arnold Schwarzenegger, the new face of big-budget action--Stallone's only domain after many failed attempts at branching out (F.I.S.T., Victory, Rhinestone).
 Offscreen, that meant bickering with Schwarzenegger over who got to enter the room last at a Cannes party; on screen, it meant trying to be the literally bigger man.
 Peter MacDonald, who directed second-unit on the previous film, replaced Rambo: First Blood Part II helmer George P. Cosmatos, characterized privately, if not publicly, by Stallone as not just an advocate but a surrogate for the star's ideas.
 Judging by the pornographic attention to Stallone's Charles Atlas contours in Rambo III, it's a safe bet that Stallone's ego and vanity were backseat drivers here, too.
+(Actually, MacDonald literally replaced Highlander maestro Russell Mulcahy, who was let go a couple of weeks into principal photography.
+"I had forgotten I was filming a billion dollar face," Mulcahy told MONEY INTO LIGHT, "and should have been filming more close-ups.")
 Indeed, Rambo comes peculiarly close to being cover-ready for a romance novel in this one, riding a horse like Valentino through the desert, the tips of his own wild mane tickling the straps of his chest-baring tank top.
 If you've got it, flaunt it is the guiding ethos of Rambo III.

-Rambo III's closing dedication to "the gallant people of Afghanistan" was embarrassing by 2002 for obvious reasons, but now that Russia are the bad guys on the global stage again the film's regained some of its lost currency and cathartic appeal.
-It's unintentional, of course, that Rambo III is never the same movie twice, yet fascinating all the same; certainly not much else about it invites a rewatch.
+For obvious reasons, Rambo III's closing dedication to "the brave Mujahideen fighters of Afghanistan" was embarrassing by 2002, when it was changed to "this film is dedicated to the gallant people of Afghanistan," but now that Russia are the bad guys on the global stage again the film's regained some of its lost currency and cathartic appeal.
+It's unintentional, of course, that Rambo III is never the same movie twice, yet fascinating all the same; certainly, not much else about it invites a rewatch.
 The slickest of the Rambos, it's the lightest of them as well, with stakes that are undercut by one-liners and a mid-film buzkashi tournament (because Stallone the writer is a bit of a pedant who likes to show off his research into new subcultures).
 Captured by the Soviets, Trautman never seems to be in any real jeopardy, though that may be because Richard Crenna's pleasant, Mike Brady-ish demeanour is so indefatigable.
 Rambo III is an idealized vision of the characters in which Rambo and Trautman have assumed conventional action-movie roles--hero and damsel-in-distress, respectively--without the spectre of Vietnam urgently oppressing them.

 A late-film fight scene is a series rarity for not only showcasing hand-to-hand combat but also not being psychologically gruelling: Rambo comes up against a burly henchman who tries to snap his spine, and he retaliates by sending the henchman down a pit with a cable around his neck and a live grenade strapped to him, so that he hangs and blows up almost simultaneously.
 It's satisfying in some incredibly primitive, ASMR way.
 (In '80s parlance, it's gnarly.)
 "I made this picture at such a low ebb of my own emotional fortune that I didn't care if I lived, or died," Stallone admitted to Roger Ebert on the press tour for Rambo III in 1988.
 I'm reminded of Billy Wilder's claim that his lightest work came from a dark place, and vice-versa.
 In that same Ebert interview, Stallone calls Rambo III "the most real of the Rambo series since the first one."
 Disregarding that this isn't exactly going out on a limb, I think "real" in this case can be taken as a synonym for "nihilistic," given Stallone's mood at the time.
 And the net result of throwing all the money in the world at nihilism is always going to be a Looney Tunes cartoon.
 (Rambo III's FANDOM Wiki tells me that it features "at least 70" explosions--enough to propel it into the 1990 Guinness Book of World Records as the most violent movie ever made.)
 Twenty years later, Rambo IV's colourless villains and contempt for violence would offer a stunning rebuke to the picture's excesses, and force Rambo to face the demons he thought he could hide from in the asshole of the world.
 But in its proper context, whether as palate-cleanser or warm-up act, Rambo III is a canny change of pace, a perfectly good bad movie.